Bordi00/Network-Security-23-24/README.md

 and see if the ping from the PC1 don't reach the victim

 ### Mitigations
+The mitigation very from more to less extreme and are:
+- Not allow ping at all
+- Have Access Control Lists
+  - They can check if the same IP is tring to send too many packeges
+  - They can see if the IP is well formed
+- Use firewalls
+  - It can see if the content of the ping is larger than expected

 ## Transport Layer DoS attacks
 ### TCP recap